 Under House Bill 477, physician assisted suicide would become a crime punishable by prison time in fines.
 It passed 51-48 Monday and now goes to the Senate for consideration.

-The Legislature has struggled to clarify that the practice is specifically legal or illegal since the Montana Supreme Court ruled in 2009 that nothing in state law prohibits physicians from giving aid in dying.
-The high court also said at the time that doctors could use a patient's request for the medication as a defense against any criminal charges.
+The Legislature has struggled to clarify whether the practice is legal or illegal since the Montana Supreme Court ruled in 2009 that nothing in state law prohibits physicians from giving aid in dying.
+The high court said doctors could use a patient's request for the medication as a defense against any criminal charges.